alwaysthilak/DCA-Practice-Questions/Orchestration.md

 <p>

 ```
-// This command produces unlock key.
-You need to place that in safe place
+// The following command also cultivates unlock key.So, You need to place that in safe place.
 docker swarm init --autolock
 ```
 </p>